andrewtran1995/automaticity-model/README.md

 ### Model configurations
 A **model configuration** can affect how the model behaves, especially for the  purpose of replicating real-world phemonemon.
 This includes (but is not limited to):
 * Affecting how many trials the model runs through.
-* Determining during which trials learning is active.
+* Determining for which trials learning is active.
 * Deciding if the COVIS model of rule learning is enabled.
 * Deciding if the FROST model of working memory maintenance is used.